 SHAKE YOUR TENT OUT & HANG IT TO DRY COMPLETELY

-Allowing your tent to dry 100% before storage is maybe the single most important piece of tent care.
-Storing a damp tent will cause the tent fabric to mildew, which is not only smelly, but also degrades the waterproof coating on the fabric.
+Storing a damp tent will cause the tent fabric to mildew, which is not only smelly but also degrades the waterproof coating on the fabric.

 PACK YOUR TENT LOOSELY

-STORE YOUR TENT IN A HEATED AREA OF YOUR HOME
+STORE YOUR TENT IN A CONDITIONED AREA

-Though unheated basements, attics, garages or storage units seem like the best place to get gear out of the way, most will lack insulation and will be inherently musty or damp.
-Instead, store your tent in a heated area of your home, like a spare bedroom, hall closet, or under your bed.
+Though unheated basements, attics, garages, or storage units seem like the best place to get gear out of the way, most lack insulation and can get super hot, musty, or damp.

 More Information